sergei202/okcoders-backend-2017/week1-prep/express.md

 });
 ```

-Save and run our program!
+Save this as `math.js` and run our program!
 Visit http://localhost:3000/add/100/500 to test it.

 Wait, something doesn't seem right.
 We should have gotten `600` but instead we got `100500`.
 What's going on??